The Saddle Ridge Treasure of U.S. Gold Coins

 Highlights of the cache include at least fourteen finest known specimens, among them an 1866-S No Motto Double Eagle valued at close to $1 million.
 Other highlights include finest example or tied for finest example certified by PCGS: 1877-S PCGS MS65 (tied for “top pop”); four 1888-S PCGS MS64 (tied for “top pop” at PCGS); two 1889-S graded PCGS MS65 (tied for new “top pop”); and an 1894-S PCGS MS65 (tied for “top pop”).

-The Saddle Ridge Treasure of U.S. gold coins will soon be available for sale at (this website) and on Amazon.
+The Saddle Ridge Treasure of U.S. gold coins is now available for sale at (this website) and on Amazon.